Anna868/simplified-concepts/Hilbert-Spaces_incomplete.md

 Let's do a little real life example to understand the equation:

-Suppose after delivering the pizza from the restaurant at point A to the customer residence at point B, you wish to calculate exactly the shortest distance between the two points A and B. You know from before when your manager described the route to you that the vector $\vec{AB}$ is given by:
+Suppose after delivering the pizza from the restaurant at point A to the customer residence at point B, you wish to calculate exactly the shortest distance between the two points A and B. You know from before that the vector $\vec{AB}$ is given by:

 $$ \vec{AB}= 2 \hat{x}+ 1 \hat{y}+0.1 \hat{z}$$